-The simple neoclassical model just presented makes a variety of assumptions, including that labor is homogenous and that immigrants are perfectly interchangeable with all native-born workers.
+The simple neoclassical model just presented makes a variety of assumptions, including that labor is homogenous and that immigrants are perfectly interchangeable with (i.e., substitutes for) all native-born workers.
 Depending upon the socioeconomic characteristics of foreign-born workers, however, their effect on different groups of native-born workers could vary.
-If immigrants are close substitutes for a subset of native-born workers - the less skilled, for example - then only this group's wages or employment prospects might be depressed in the manner shown in Figure 1.
+If immigrants are close substitutes for a subset of native-born workers-the less skilled, for example-then only this group's wages or employment prospects might be depressed in the manner shown in Figure 1.
 Alternatively, the demand for and returns to those production factors that complement immigrants' skills might rise as a result of the increase in immigrant employment (e.g., capital and skilled native-born labor).
-Thus, the skill composition of foreign-born vis-a-vis native-born workers is expected to influence which native-born workers' labor market outcomes might benefit from or be harmed by an expansion of immigration.
+Thus, the skill composition of foreign-born vis-a-vis native-born workers is expected to influence which native-born workers' labor market outcomes might benefit from or be harmed by immigrant inflows.

 The model also assumes that, in the short run, immigration affects labor supply but not labor demand.
-However, by doing such things as investing financial capital they might have brought with them, using their human capital (e.g., entrepreneurial supply or demand changes for a given change in the wage rate.
+However, by doing such things as investing financial capital they might have brought with them, using their human capital (e.g., entrepreneurial or innovative abilities), or purchasing U.S.-produced goods and services, immigrants may well expand aggregate output and increase labor demand beyond their own employment.
+If immigration were to raise the demand for labor in the U.S. economy, which would be represented by a rightward shift of the demand curve in Figure 1, it would mitigate its potentially adverse consequences for native-born workers.